farm-ng/amiga-dev-kit/website/docs/farm-tools/three-point.md

      width="200"
      height="200" />

+4. Secure the 3-point lower lift arms with bends to the 3-point mainframe using 3/4 - 10 x 3.25" bolts, washers, and nylon lock nuts.
+Be sure to place the lower lift arm spacers on either side of the ball ends connected to the 3-point mainframe.
-4. Secure the arm brackets to the 3 point backplate.
+ (Secure the arm brackets to the 3 point backplate.)

      <img src="https://github.com/farm-ng/amiga-dev-kit/assets/64480560/079fd062-3fc6-4840-97af-34ca0d2e03e6"
      width="500"
      height="300" />

+5. Place an eye bolt spacer on the 3/8 eye bolt secured to the 3-point mainframe.
+ Attach another 3/8 eye bolt to the 3-point lower lift arms.
+ These eye bolts will be used to secure the machined turnbuckle bodies.

-5. Connect the upper 3 point linkage to the arm brackets with the adjustable lift arms.
+   (Connect the upper 3 point linkage to the arm brackets with the adjustable lift arms.)

      <img src="https://github.com/farm-ng/amiga-dev-kit/assets/64480560/9a17f13c-6550-4ecc-918c-db76a4364955"
      width="474"